Libra project, a scientist’s opinion

 How would European financial markets and EU-based businesses be affected?

-It would depend on how Libra is defined by regulators.
-If it were treated as a security, it could be subject to onerous requirements such as those found in MIFID II, which may be difficult for Libra to address.
-Otherwise, if Libra were used and treated purely as a payment mechanism, it does not appear to have any significant impact on European financial markets, particularly as it would be a retail market consisting of individuals and merchants, as stated above.
+Iwa Salami: The Libra global coin is not likely to have any significant impact on European financial markets, particularly as it would be used in retail markets consisting of individuals and merchants, as stated above.
 In that light, EU-based businesses are likely to find it beneficial — and more so small businesses — as they may find it a cheaper and quicker platform to effect payments for the sale and purchase of goods and services.
+The Libra investment token which is what the partners get for investing in the project and which is a security is, however, likely to be subject to securities regulation such as MIFID II, which may then raise issues difficult for the Libra Association to address.

 What effect could the cryptocurrency Libra have on EU citizens, individually and economically (considering the situation of the EU economy and EU legislation, and in contrast to China or the USA)?